Cycle-Finance/cycle-contracts/test/test-case-doc/README.md

 All state of contracts both are dependent variable, we should check the contract state change with exact amount after user operation.
 That is **Exact Quantitative Test**.

+The detail about how dose dependent variable dependent on basic variable is [here](./exact-test.md).